 Wisconsin Electronic Disease Surveillance System (WEDSS) allows providers, hospital labs and physicians, State Lab of Hygiene and DHS and local health department's easy access to disease reports.
 Few paper copies of reports are sent to the Public Health Department.

-Communicable Disease 2015 Sexually Transmitted Infections 172 223
+Communicable Disease 2016 Sexually Transmitted Infections 2016 222 230

 The overall trend in communicable diseases has increased.
 The largest increase is in sexually transmitted infections.
 The largest communicable disease non-STI are in enteric diseases, cryptosporidium, and campylobacteriosis.
-Vector borne diseases remained stable over the past 2 years.